 My heavenly Father, I am a sinner.
 I confess my sins to You.
 At this moment, I trust Christ alone as the One who bore my sins when He died on the cross.
 I accept His blood on my behalf.
 And I believe that You have blotted out my past sins.
 I am eternally grateful for Your infinite love for me.
 Father help me, as I daily walk with You, to overcome my weaknesses according to Your Word.
 In Jesus’ name.
 Amen.

 Full Victory Over Sin

 Just as God resurrected Jesus from death, He can resurrect the sinner from the power and control of sin.
 This means that Jesus saves the sinner by giving him all the grace necessary to live a victories life above sin.
 Then, the sinner can triumphantly declare, “I can do all things through Christ who strengthens me” (Philippians 4:13).

 The Lord gives the believer a new nature that makes obedience to the Lord a joy.
 A born-again Christian finds it no struggle to keep the Ten Commandments (Exodus 20:3-17).
 And he proclaims, “I delight to do thy will, O my God: yea, thy law is within my heart” (Psalms 40:8).

-Jesus not only saves but He also promises abundant life and joy to the believer “I am come that they might have life, and that they might have it more abundantly” (John 10:10) and “that your joy might be full” (John 15:11).
+The phrase “Jesus saves” does not only mean justification from sin but also the gift of love, peace, and joy to the believer (Philippians 4:7; John 14:27).
+For Jesus promised, “I am come that they might have life, and that they might have it more abundantly” (John 10:10) and “that your joy might be full” (John 15:11).

 In His service,